dunst-project/dunst-project.org/content/documentation.md

 <dd>

 <p>Force the use of X11 output, even on a wayland compositor.
 This setting has no effect when not using a Wayland compositor.</p>

+<p>This setting will be ignored if dunst was compiled without X11 support.</p>

 </dd>
 <dt id="font-default:-Monospace-8"><b>font</b> (default: &quot;Monospace 8&quot;)</dt>